New Service Industry Network (SIN) App connects professionals

 Beyer started his career at the George Webb in Waukesha and went on to work at Levy restaurants in Chicago, then back in Milwaukee at Halliday's Lounge and Rock Bottom Brewery.
 Beyer later worked as a consultant for Dehne who owned and operated numerous Downtown bars, including Pub Club, Upper 90 and Red, White and Blue.

 "We would have found an app like this very helpful and we're excited to offer it now," says Dehne.
 "There are things about the industry we both miss, and this is a way for us to stay connected."

-SIN app is available for IOS and will be available for Android later this summer.
+SIN is available on Android.
 For more information go to SIN's Facebook page.

 Post a comment / write a review.